-Many would advise you to read books, magazines and watch shows to learn new words but at the same time is equally important to look up for the words you don’t know.
+Many would advise you to read books, magazines and watch shows to learn new words but at the same time it is equally important to look up for the academic words you don’t know.
 Many have the habit to leave difficult and new words thinking that those won’t be required in our life or exam.
-But make a habit of looking up for words that you don’t know about, either it being a difficult one to read, spell or write as well.
+But make a habit of looking up for vocabulary words that you don’t know about, either it being a difficult one to read, spell or write as well.

-The above word might seem strange for someone who might be looking at for the first time, but using such sophisticated words can earn you a good impression.
+The above word might seem strange for someone who might be looking at it for the first time, but using such sophisticated words can earn you a good impression.

 - Pronunciation – Fue-nahm-bue-lism

 - Meaning – Demonstration of cleverness, mental agility